 According to Trading Economics, the unemployment rate in Mexico has reached its highest point since 2016, and this isn’t because of a lack of educated or skilled workers.
 In fact, 86.5% of Mexicans do have some sort of higher education, meaning that the problem is the lack of jobs found in the country.

-The Canada-United States-Mexico Agreement (CUMSA) program offers a wide range of job opportunities for Mexicans looking to move to Canada from Mexico or the U.S. Join us as we take a look at how you can receive your work permit from Mexico through CUMSA.
+The Canada-United States-Mexico Agreement (CUSMA) program offers a wide range of job opportunities for Mexicans looking to move to Canada from Mexico or the U.S. Join us as we take a look at how you can receive your work permit from Mexico through CUSMA.

-How to Get a Work Permit from Mexico Through CUMSA
+How to Get a Work Permit from Mexico Through CUSMA

 In order for you to receive a Canadian work visa from Mexico, you will need proof of your qualification and some work experience as well as be eligible to enter the country.
 Your valid Canadian job offer must also fall under one of the qualifying professions;